camiloms10/soccer_players_value/README.md

 <!-- ROADMAP -->
 ## Roadmap

-To do ALL of the following analysis first I did the import via pd.read_csv commands and joined them as I needed to, you can check that inside the [.ipynb file](NBA_analysis.ipynb) with the step by step solution.
+To do ALL of the following analysis first I did the import via pd.read_excel commands and changed the dataframes as I needed to, you can check that inside the [.ipynb file](players_value.ipynb) with the step by step solution.

 ### 1. Center position game style change through the years